pacifiic/augment-finetune-genomics/data_preprocessing/README.md

 This repository provides all scripts necessary to reproduce both **real individual FASTA sequences** and **simulated (synthetic) FASTA sequences**, which are used as inputs to the Enformer fine-tuning pipeline.
 You may either **recreate the datasets from scratch** or **use the ready-made files** available in the `data/` directory and on Zenodo.
+All python scripts in this directory include usage examples and option descriptions in their file headers.
+Please make sure to read the header (comment section) before running any script for reproducibility.

 ---